6 winners, 5 losers, 1 ¯\_(ツ)_/¯ team at the start of free agency

 For some teams, that relative inaction may be concerning.
 For New England, it’s business as usual.
 Also business as usual: using late-round picks to acquire a useful veteran for next to nothing.
 Who would dare call the Patriots anything but winners at this point?

-Loser(-ish, thanks to cap concerns): Philadelphia Eagles
+Loser: Philadelphia Eagles

 Eagles departures: